cnsgfk/xbnf/README.md

   7. Group Rule - A group rule groups a set of rules so they can participate in other rule definition as a whole.
      A group rule is enclosed in a pair of round brackets: ()
   8. Block Rule - A rule that will matches a sequence of arbitrary characters.
 The rule must specify an opening rule and a closing rule.
-And optionally it may has an escape rule and 0 or more exclude rule.
+And optionally it may has an escape rule and 0 or more exclude rules.
+The escape rule only applys to exclude rules and closing rule.
      A block Rule is enclosed in a pair of angle brackets <>.
      If there is a '!' before the right angle bracket '>', such as '!>', it means the chars consumed by the close rule matching will be reused to evaluate rules following the block rule.